minte-app/security-mcp-check/README.md

 ## 🔐 Severity Policy

+The analysis is guided by the principles of the **OWASP Top 10**.
+Findings are categorized as follows:

--   **CRITICAL**: Issues that could lead to severe security breaches, such as Remote Code Execution (RCE), privilege escalation, data exfiltration, use of `eval()` with external input, hardcoded secrets, and dangerous injection patterns.
+-   **CRITICAL**: Issues that could lead to severe security breaches (RCE, SQLi, hardcoded secrets, etc.).
--   **WARNING**: All other security issues, such as missing input validation, potential Denial of Service vectors, or insecure error handling.
+-   **WARNING**: All other security issues (insecure error handling, missing validation, etc.).

 ---